asmaa-2ahmed/mobile_controlled-_smart_home/README.md

    - Use the app to control the safety door and lights.

 ## Captions for Images
-- **System Overview:** A high-level view of the mobile-controlled home system.
 - **Hardware Setup:** The physical connections of the microcontroller, Bluetooth module, solenoid, led, and buzzer.
   ![2024-08-19 at 11 38 53 AM](https://github.com/user-attachments/assets/ac60714d-0f33-4f0a-8c3e-a708184f5c16)